 Track password usage and ensure accountability for actions

-Securden records all password related activities such as password retrieval, connection establishment and other activities as audit trails.
+Securden records all password-related activities such as password retrieval, connection establishment, and other activities as audit trails.
 You can also generate various reports, which give more detailed information on account and password activity.
-When something goes wrong, you can
+When something goes wrong, audit trails can assist you in identifying the responsible users, and holding them accountable.

 Share passwords and folders with users and groups